learn-co-curriculum/command_line_castle_code_along/README.md

 Spaces separate values of commands, so the space is really important here.
 You can even use it to create more than one directory at once, `mkdir territory evil_swamp` makes two directories: `territory` and `evil_swamp`.
 If we used a space in `evil_swamp` instead of the underscore, it would have created three directories.

 So let's make sure the territory directory exists. `ls` is the command that lists the contents of a directory.
 Note that we created territory in our root directory, so you will see a lot of other files and directories listed along with `territory`.
-Think of `ls` as binoculars for you to use to check out his surroundings.
+Think of `ls` as binoculars for you to use to check out your surroundings.

 Now you need to travel forth into the territory.
 To travel about our directories, we use `cd`.
 So to go into the territory, we enter `cd territory`.

-So now what? we're in this big land.
+So now what?
+We're in this big land.
 Since this is our fairy tale, let's create a tavern where we can ask for help.
 Yepp, this means we'll have to make another directory. `mkdir tavern`.

 We have to enter the tavern in order to ask for directions to the castle.
 We don't want to be rude and just stand outside and shout, so let's `cd tavern`.